MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

 ---

-`Az.Cli` is an easy-to-use Python interface that lets developers and administrators query Azure resources.
+`Az.Cli` is an easy-to-use interface that lets developers and administrators query Azure using Python.
-The Python package is providing a way to interact with Azure using Python while sticking to a well-known concept of the Azure CLI.
 If you are already familiar with the Azure CLI you should feel right at home using the `Az.Cli` Python package API.
+The interface is providing a way to interact with Azure using the well-known Azure CLI command syntax.

 Every command that is available in the Azure CLI can be executed using the function `az("<sub command>")`.
-The function enables Azure developers and administrators to run shell commands like `az group list` inside of Python like `az("group list")`.
+The function enables Azure developers and administrators to run shell like commands like `az group list` inside of Python like `az("group list")`.

 ## Why?